Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-A new study shows that smoking just a few cigarettes a day is harmful to lungs and that former smokers continue to lose lung function at a faster rate than never-smokers, decades after quitting.
+A new study shows that smoking just a few cigarettes a day is harmful to the lungs and that former smokers continue to lose lung function at a faster rate than never-smokers, decades after quitting.

 People who smoke fewer than five cigarettes a day cause long-term damage to their lungs, according to a new study led by researchers at Columbia University Vagelos College of Physicians and Surgeons.